Cheap WiFi Router: Best Budget Options for Your Home

 Taming Interference: Clear the Airwaves

-Your WiFi router isn’t the only device broadcasting signals.
-Other electronics, neighbor’s WiFi networks, and even certain building materials can interfere.
+Your WiFi router is not the only device broadcasting signals.
+Other electronics, neighbor’s WiFi networks, and even certain building materials can cause interference.
 As mentioned, keep your router away from other electronics.
 If your router has external antennas, try adjusting them—one vertical, one horizontal—to optimize signal spread.

 Band and Channel Selection: Fine-Tuning for Speed